tips, tricks and everything you need to know for the longest, cleanest burn

 Once you've reached this point, return your container to us or repurpose it yourself.
 Burning your candle further may cause damage to the container (ie: broken glass) or can scorch the surface the candle is on - NO bueno!

-Use a candle care tool, flathead screwdriver or something similar to gently push the lit wick into the melted wax pool until the flame goes out... and huzzah!
+Use a wick dipper, flathead screwdriver or something similar to gently push the lit wick into the melted wax pool until the flame goes out... and huzzah!
 The flame extinguishes cleanly without any smoke.
 Make sure to gently bring the wick back above the wax and straighten so it's ready for your next burn.

 AND NOW you're officially a pro candle burner.
 High fives!

-Return your jar or tin to us and take $1 off your next candle purchase!
+Return your cleaned out jar to us and take $1 off your next candle purchase at a market or our home studio!

 CAUTION: The container will be very hot!
-Please wear rubber gloves or use something to protect your hands
+Please wear rubber gloves and protect your surfaces.

 FOR YOUR SAFETY: Never leave a burning candle unattended or within reach of flammable objects, children or pets.
 Do not burn for more than 4 hours at a time.
 Place your candle on a flat flame retardant and heat safe surface away from drafts.
 Don't touch or move the candle when lit as the container will be hot while burning.